Are Millennials Changing the Workplace?

 Companies now have to offer more incentives, more vacation days, and other perks to keep Millennials with their company.
 Millennials aren’t afraid of leaving a job if they do not get what they want because they aren’t worried about finding another one.
 63% of Millennials said that they would likely find a similar job if they were laid off.

 Gen Z workplace expectations are similar to Millennials.
 Both Millennials & Gen Z are more likely to move on from a company if they aren’t actively improving their policies.
-Because Millennials & Gen Z’s accumulate 60% of the workforce, companies must improve or lose out on top talent.
+Because Millennials & Gen Z’s accumulate almost half of the workforce, companies must improve or they will lose out on top talent.

 With this generation being less afraid to lose their jobs, they are not emotionally and psychologically attached to their work.
 Less than 30% of Millennial workers are engaged in their work.
 However, 44% said they would be more engaged if their managers met with them regularly.
 Times are changing, the way you manage your team will affect engagement!